foxglove/terraform-examples/primary-site/gcp/README.md

 First, configure the Terraform backend to store state in GCS:

 1. Copy `backend.tfvars-example` to `backend.tfvars`
-2. Update the following variables in `backend.tfvars`:
+2. Update the variables in `backend.tfvars`:
-   - `bucket`: The name of the GCS bucket you created in the "Create GCS bucket for Terraform state" step for storing Terraform state
-   - `prefix`: The path/prefix for your Terraform state file (e.g., `primarysite/my-environment`)

 3. Initialize Terraform with the backend configuration:
    ```
    terraform init --backend-config backend.tfvars
    ```

-   After initialization, your GCS bucket will have the following structure:
+   After initialization, your GCS bucket will have a structure similar to this:
    ```
    <bucket>
    |--primarysite (Directory)